Preventing Altitude Sickness when Climbing Kilimanjaro

 The cheapest Kilimanjaro climbs are also the shortest.
 Every day on the mountain will add a few hundred dollars to the price.
 It is possible to book a five day or even four day climb, and it would be a mistake to do so.

-No responsible operator should be offering four day climbs to people who have no previous experience at high altitude trekking and are not acclimatised.
+No responsible operator should be offering four day climbs to people who have no previous experience at high altitude trekking and are not acclimatized.

 All the five day routes offer an opportunity to add an extra day for acclimatization.
 Do spend the money on that extra day!